At a Glance

 According to the Teach NY Advisory Council, New York’s need for teachers will grow by an average of 1,700 positions each year, mainly due to retirements.
 Completing a dual certificate program increases your employment options, and provides a competitive advantage when applying for jobs.
 Teaching certificates issued by the New York State Education Department (NYSED) have reciprocity in all 50 states and are held in high regard throughout the United States.
 Visit www.highered.nysed.gov for more information about NYSED teaching certification.

 Advisors are available to discuss degree paths and course options with you.
-Contact the Center for Adult and Continuing Education today to start the application process!
+Contact the Center for Adult and Continuing Education at (315) 655-7222 today to start the application process!